mauer4/Attention-From-Scratch/README.md

 ## Project Vision

 I'm mapping the landscape of large language model inference so an individual developer can run production-grade open weights.
 The goal is not to pretrain a new network, but to understand and rebuild the inference stack, from environment provisioning and weight inspection through custom CUDA kernels that rival modern serving engines.
-The work splits into two flows: first, validating AllenAI's released inference engine end to end; second, building a bespoke attention-from-scratch engine that eventually replaces the upstream stack for targeted workloads.
+Olmo 2 provides the reference model family while the repository evolves toward an in-house attention engine.

 ## Repository Layout

 - `src/`, `include/`, `python_bindings/`, `tests/`, `benchmarks/` - C++/CUDA engine code, bindings, test scaffolding, and performance harnesses.
-- `inference/Olmo_2/` - Hugging Face based runners (`run_from_snapshot.py`, `check_gpu.py`, profiler hook) that exercise locally staged weights.
+- `inference/Olmo_2/` - AllenAI-backed runners (`run_from_snapshot.py`, `run_olmo2_inference.py`, GPU health checks) that exercise locally staged weights.
 - `inference/From_Scratch/` - staging area for the bespoke attention implementation (currently a placeholder awaiting engine bring-up).
 - `llm_raw/olmo_2/` - canonical storage for downloaded checkpoints, tokenizer assets, and upstream metadata.
 - `llm_setup/analysis/` - safetensor inspection utilities (`get_tensor_shapes_form_safetensors.py`, `verify_tensor_extraction.py`, etc.) used during asset validation.